amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 This strategy is known as the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and is prevalent throughout Kubernetes in the form of [controllers](https://kubernetes.io/docs/concepts/architecture/controller/).
 Pod restarts are evidence of this strategy at work and an indicator that Kubernetes is more than a simple container runtime, it is a **container orchestrator**.

+Obviously there is more to being a container orchestrator than just automatic restarts but this will suffice for now.
+You will learn more as you progress.

 ## Overriding environment variables
 When you deployed your containerized app into Docker you observed how it was possible to provide overrides for environment variables which meant you were able to separate your code from its config.
 You can also provide [environment variable overrides in Kubernetes](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/).